pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

 Open a Command Prompt and navigate to the folder where you want to install PyBaMM,

-1. Obtain the PyBaMM source code, clone the GitHub repository or download the source archive on the repository's homepage.
+1. Obtain the PyBaMM source code by cloning the GitHub repository or downloading the source archive on the repository's homepage.

    .. code:: bash